 In summary, evidence implicating attentional change processes secondary to MMT is mixed, despite theory.
 There may be a number of explanations for this state of the science.
 For example, a number of methodological issues and limitations including limited statistical power in most studies, lack of uniformity with respect to the tested mindfulness interventions and practices, and lack of uniformity with respect to the attentional tasks and experimental methodology (Chiesa et al., 2011; Lao et al., 2016; Vago et al., 2019).
-These issues have been the focus of recent reviews (see (Rosenkranz, Dunne, & Davidson, 2019; Van Dam et al., 2018)
+These issues have been the focus of recent reviews (see (Rosenkranz, Dunne, & Davidson, 2019; Van Dam et al., 2018).